 Mitigation strategies include covering the land yearround with deeply rooted crops, perennials, or cover crops; protecting the carbon in agricultural soils via residue management and improved nutrient management; and reducing food waste and inefficiencies.
-In addition, optimizing nitrogen fertilizer to sustain crop yield and reduce nitrogen losses to air and water reduces GHG emissions, protects water and air quality, decreases CH_4 fluxes in flooded or relatively anoxic systems, and provides food for a growing population (see Ch.
-5, p.
-229, and Ch.
-12, p.
-469).
+In addition, optimizing nitrogen fertilizer to sustain crop yield and reduce nitrogen losses to air and water reduces GHG emissions, protects water and air quality, decreases $CH_4$ fluxes in flooded or relatively anoxic systems, and provides food for a growing population (Ch.
+5 and Ch.
+12).

 Wetland Restoration or Creation.
-These efforts will affect wetland CO_2 and CH_4 fluxes, which vary widely among wetland sites, type, and time since restoration (see Ch.
-13: Terrestrial Wetlands, p.
-507, and Ch.
-15 Tidal Wetlands and Estuaries, p.
-596).
+These efforts will affect wetland $CO_2$ and $CH_4$ fluxes, which vary widely among wetland sites, type, and time since restoration (Ch.
+13: Terrestrial Wetlands and Ch.
+15 Tidal Wetlands and Estuaries).
 In the long term, restored wetlands are considered carbon sinks because of plant uptake and subsequent organic matter accumulation.

 Tribal Lands.
 Indigenous communities in the United States, Canada, and Mexico are applying traditional knowledge through sustainable management of forests, agriculture, and natural resources on tribal lands.
-Emerging carbon trading markets provide opportunities for these communities to benefit economically from such initiatives (see Ch.
-7: Tribal Lands, p.
-303).
+Emerging carbon trading markets provide opportunities for these communities to benefit economically from such initiatives (Ch.
+7: Tribal Lands).
 Successful efforts on tribal lands provide examples that could be followed on non-tribal lands.